-Jana McAuliffe joined the UA Little Rock Department of Philosophy & Interdisciplinary Studies faculty in Fall 2016.
-She received her PhD from DePaul University and specializes in social and political philosophy, particularly questions of race, class, and gender.
+Jana McAuliffe joined the UA Little Rock Department of Philosophy & Interdisciplinary Studies faculty in fall 2016.
+She specializes in social and political philosophy, particularly questions of race, class, and gender.
 Her current project interrogates the role that taste plays in creating political orientations, arguing that changing tastes can play an important role in anti-racist and anti-sexist politics.

 “A Taste for the Political,” Rejoinder #3 (2018)